mateuszos/ngx-wysiwyg-markdown-editor/projects/ngx-wysiwyg-markdown-editor/README.md

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.10.

+# Installation

+Run `npm i ngx-wysiwyg-markdown-editor` in your Angular 8 project.

+Import `NgxWysiwygMdEditorModule` to your module.

+# Usage

+Use **ngxWysiwygMdEditor** as a directive or attribute.

 ## Code scaffolding

 Run `ng generate component component-name --project ngx-wysiwyg-md-editor` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project ngx-wysiwyg-md-editor`.